VladTita/Projects/README.md

 # Projects

-These are different projects and small practice prompts I've worked on that are here to show my general ability.
+These are different projects and small practice prompts I've worked on in my first 2 years of software development.

-While these are mainly in Java and C++, I am working actively on expanding my expertise to different languages.
+While these are mainly in Java and C++, I have since then worked on many other projects using Python, React, SQL, and many other languages.